 - Reverse Product Engineering

 Laboratory / Quality Control Testing

-Polymer Packaging utilizes the latest in physical and analytic testing methods to help ensure product integrity and success.
+The latest in physical and analytic testing methods are utilized to help ensure product integrity and success.
 Our phased analysis and cost-reduction systems assist us in meeting and exceeding customers’ expectations.

 - Optical Microscopy